226 Area Code Scam Report

 Scam Type Description Risk/Goal

-Spoofed Local Calls Using 226 area code to appear local Increase answer rate
+Spoofed Local Calls Using 226 area code to appear local and trustworthy Increase answer rate, enable other scams

 Final Advice